tngo0508/tngo0508.github.io/_posts/2024-1-17-climbing-stairs.md

         return dfs(n)
 ```

 I already solved and explained this question in the past.
-See this [journal](2024-1-8-climbing-stairs.md) for detailed explanation.
+See this [Journal]({% post_url 2024-1-8-climbing-stairs %}) for detailed explanation.